pizza00guy/pizza00guy/README.md

 - 👋 Hi, I’m @pizza00guy
-- 👀 I’m interested in programming pixel games
+- 👀 I’m interested in programming phyton
-- 🌱 I’m currently learning to create pixel charekters
+- 🌱 I’m currently learning to a Sudoku solver
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on python
-- 📫 How to reach me ...

 <!---
 pizza00guy/pizza00guy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.